doublesecretagency/craft-googlemaps/docs/getting-started/settings.md

 <img class="dropshadow" :src="$withBase('/images/settings/maxmind-api-configuration-settings.png')" alt="Screenshot of Google API keys settings">

-:::warning MORE INFORMATION
+:::warning List of Service Providers
 For more information about the various services, take a look at the complete list of [Geolocation Service Providers](/geolocation/service-providers/).
 :::

 ---

-:::tip FOR INTERNAL USE ONLY
-Internally, the plugin's settings are managed by the [Settings Model](/models/settings-model/).
-However, you will never need to interact with the Settings Model directly.
-Your settings should be handled exclusively via the control panel page, and/or a PHP config file.
+---

+:::tip Internal Use Only
+While you will never need to interact with it directly, the [Settings Model](/models/settings-model/) is the standard Craft model which manages the plugin settings internally.
 :::